Werner von Blomberg: Scandal and downfall

-Göring and Himmler found an opportunity to strike against Blomberg in January 1938, when the 59-year-old general married his second wife, Erna Gruhn (1913–1978, sometimes referred to as "Eva" or "Margarete").
+Göring and Himmler found an opportunity to strike against Blomberg in January 1938, when the 59-year-old general married his second wife, Erna Gruhn (sometimes referred to as "Eva" or "Margarete").
 Blomberg had been a widower since the death of his first wife, Charlotte, in 1932.
-Gruhn was a 24-year-old typist and secretary, but the Berlin police had a long criminal file on her and her mother, a former prostitute.
-Among the reports was information that Erna Gruhn had posed for pornographic photos around Christmas 1931, and had been accused by a customer of stealing his gold watch in December 1934.
+Gruhn was a secretary, but the Berlin police had a long criminal file on her and her mother, a former prostitute.
+Among the reports was information that Erna had posed for pornographic photos around Christmas 1931.
+The following year, she was officially registered as a prostitute and, in December 1934, a customer reported her to the police for stealing his gold watch.
+Blomberg had met her while walking in the Tiergarten, and she was 35 years his junior.

-This information was reported to the Berlin police chief, Wolf-Heinrich von Helldorf, who went to Wilhelm Keitel with the file on the new Mrs. Blomberg.
+This information was reported to the Berlin police chief, Wolf-Heinrich Graf von Helldorf, who went to Wilhelm Keitel with the file on the new Mrs. Blomberg.
 Helldorff said he was uncertain about what to do.
 Keitel told Helldorf to take the file to Göring, which he did.
 Göring, who had served as best man to Blomberg at the wedding, used the file to argue Blomberg was unfit to serve as a war minister.
 Göring then informed Hitler, who had been present at the wedding.
 Hitler ordered Blomberg to annul the marriage to avoid a scandal and to preserve the integrity of the army.
 The upcoming wedding of one of Blomberg's daughters, Dorothea, would have been threatened by scandal.
 She was engaged to Karl-Heinz Keitel, the eldest son of Wilhelm Keitel.
-Blomberg refused to end his marriage but when Göring threatened to make public the pasts of Erna Gruhn and her mother, Blomberg was forced to resign his posts to prevent that, which he did on 27 January 1938.
-His daughter was married in May the same year.

-Keitel, who would be promoted to the rank of field marshal in 1940 and was Blomberg's former right-hand man, would be appointed by Hitler as the Chief of the OKW of the Armed Forces.
+Blomberg refused to end his marriage, but when Göring threatened to make public the pasts of Erna Gruhn and her mother, Blomberg was forced to resign his posts to prevent that, which he did on 27 January 1938.
+His daughter was married in May of the same year.
+Keitel, who would be promoted to the rank of field marshal in 1940 and was Blomberg's former right-hand man, would be appointed by Hitler as the Chief of the Armed Forces High Command (OKW).

 A few days later, Göring and Himmler accused Generaloberst Werner von Fritsch, the Commander-in-Chief of the Army, of being a homosexual.
-Hitler used these opportunities for a major reorganization of the Wehrmacht.
+Hitler used these opportunities to carry out a major reorganization of the Wehrmacht.
 Fritsch was later acquitted; together, the events became known as the Blomberg–Fritsch Affair.

 Generalfeldmarschall von Blomberg and his wife went on a honeymoon for a year to the island of Capri.
 Admiral Erich Raeder decided that Blomberg needed to commit suicide to atone for his marriage, and dispatched an officer to Italy, who followed the Blombergs around on their honeymoon and persistently and unsuccessfully tried to force Blomberg to commit suicide.
 The officer at one point even tried to force a gun into Blomberg's hands, but he declined to end his life.
 Spending World War II in obscurity, Blomberg was arrested by the Allies in 1945 and later gave evidence at the Nuremberg trials.